Macroscopic loops in the loop O(n) model via the XOR trick: Introduction

 \end{cor}

-Note that our approach does not produce Russo--Seymour--Welsh (RSW) statements for the antiferromagnetic Ising model.
-Specifically, we do not prove the surrounding cluster can be found in an annulus of a fixed aspect ratio.
-Such estimates are known~\cite{Tas16} for~$\beta \in [0,\tfrac14{\log 3}]$; in a recent paper~\cite{BefGay17} the same was shown for~$\beta \in (-\varepsilon, 0)$ when~$\varepsilon$ is small.
+Note that our approach does not produce RSW statements for the antiferromagnetic Ising model.
+Specifically, we do not prove the surrounding connected component ({\em cluster}) can be found in an annulus of a fixed aspect ratio.
+We believe this holds in the entire antiferromagnetic regime~$\beta < 0$ but this remains completely open.
+On the contrary, in the ferromagnetic case this is well-understood: when~$\beta \in [0,\tfrac14{\log 3}]$ the RSW holds (see eg.~\cite{Tas16} for a general strategy) and when~$\beta \in [0,\tfrac14{\log 3}]$ the model is in a strongly ordered phase~\cite{AizBarFer87}.

 Our analysis also implies the following result on the Gibbs measures of the loop~$O(1)$ and Ising models.
+Unlike in Theorem~\ref{thm:long-around-1-inf-vol}, translation invariance is not assumed.

 \begin{cor} Let $\bbP_{1,x}$ be a Gibbs measure of the loop $O(1)$ model with~$1<x\leq \sqrt{3}$.
 Then,